Rotkopf13/webNoviny/README.md

 # webNoviny
-This pure web site was created as a Semestral Work at CULS.
+This simlpe web site was created as a Semestral Work at CULS.